Summer is upon us!

 8. Aesthetics come secondary

-Do not plan, design, and maintain your garden and its sheds according to aesthetic considerations first.
+Do not plan, design, and maintain your garden and its sheds according to

 By aesthetic, it means being visually-artistic, appealing, and beautiful.
 Rather, the primary factors that should be taken into account are the soil, the topography, the exposure, and the garden or storage sheds.
 The visual beauty will follow and will be easier to deal with if the biological makeup of the garden and its shedding with its plants is put in place first.